BA-HanseML/NF_Prj_MIMII_Dataset/README.md

-# Can a Machine Hear If a Machine Is Broken? - Unsupervised Anomaly Detection by Airborne Sound of Industrial Machinery
+# Can a Machine Hear If a Machine Is Broken?
+**Unsupervised Anomaly Detection by Airborne Sound of Industrial Machinery**

 A machine learning approach to machine anomaly detection on the MIMII dataset.

 ![story](doc/media_main/story.png)